teatua/HomeLab/README.md

-# HomeLab built on a small factor server running Debian 12 (Bookworm) and containerized applications
+# HomeLab built on a small factor server running Ubuntu 24.04 TLS Server and containerized applications

 ## Description

 In this project, we will explore the ways of building a HomeLab with minimal hardware requirements.
 In this case, I am using an intel NUC i3 with 4 core, 8 threds running at 2.1GHz, with 8GB Ram and only 120 GB storage !
-Small factor PC's of this kind can be found for cheap, avoiding ongoing and unexpected bills from cloud providers.
-Whilst being powerful enough to run several containerized applications, and gain full sovereignty over your LAB environment.
+Small factor PC's of this kind can be found for cheap, avoiding ongoing and unexpected bills from cloud providers, whilst being powerful enough to run several containerized applications, and gain full sovereignty over your LAB environment.

 **System minimal requirements:**